buddy-compiler/buddy-mlir/docs/rvv-enviroment.md

-# Setting up enviroment for testing MLIR RVV dialect
+# Setting up environment for testing MLIR RVV dialect

-This guide will help to set up enviroment for testing RISC-V Vector Extention using buddy-mlir project and corresponding RVV Dialect.
+This guide will help to set up environment for testing RISC-V Vector Extension using buddy-mlir project and corresponding RVV Dialect.
 As a target platform QEMU emulator is used.

 ## Requirements

-Before proceed any further make sure that you installed dependecies  below
+Before proceed any further make sure that you installed dependencies below

 * [LLVM dependecies](https://llvm.org/docs/GettingStarted.html#requirements)
 * [GNU Toolchain dependecies](https://github.com/riscv-collab/riscv-gnu-toolchain#prerequisites)